0xdevrel/Paul-Graham-Essay-Oracle/README.md

-# Paul Graham Essay AI Chatbot (Premium Dark Enterprise Edition)
+# Paul Graham Essay AI

 A high-performance, high-fidelity Retrieval-Augmented Generation (RAG) chatbot designed to answer inquiries grounded exclusively in the writings and essays of Paul Graham.